 Starting with this release, by default simulcast support is enabled for optimized Microsoft Teams video conference calls.
-With this support, the quality and experience of video conference calls across different endpoints are improved by adapting to the proper resolution for the best call experience for all callers.
+With this support, the quality and experience of video conference calls across different endpoints are improved.
+This enhancement is achieved by adapting to the proper resolution for the best call experience for all callers.

 With this improved experience, each user might deliver multiple video streams in different resolutions (for example, 720p, 360p, and so on) depending on several factors including endpoint capability, network conditions, and so on.
-The receiving endpoint then requests the maximum quality resolution that it can handle thereby giving all users the optimum video experience.
+The receiving endpoint then requests the maximum quality resolution that it can handle.
+As a result, gives all users the optimum video experience.